 Press this button to set the selected vendor configuration.

-In the "Path" field define the folder location where the audio matrix presets in XML format are stored.
-Then you can manage the profiles list by adding or removing the encoding profiles:
+Audiomatrix profile configuration allows you to define the folder location where the audio matrix presets in XML format are stored.

 |This setting is topical only for BXF vendor plug-in.|